Extraversion: An Introduction

 rs644148 is a single nucleotide polymorphism or SNP in the ZNF180 gene.
 The G allele of the SNP rs644148 of this gene is associated with an extraverted behavior when compared to the T allele.

-The CDH13 gene (Cadherin 13 gene) helps with communication between cells and is a major gene that affects a host of mental health conditions like ADHD and bipolar disorder.
+The 5-HTTLPR gene produces a type of serotonin (happy hormone) transporter.
 Changes in this gene are also associated with changes in personality traits, including extraversion.

-rs8056579 is an SNP in the CDH13 gene.
-The G allele of this SNP increases extraversion behavior when compared to the A allele .
+rs25531 is an SNP in the 5-HTTLPR gene.
+The A allele of this SNP decreases extraversion behavior when compared to the G allele .

 Non-Genetic Influences Affecting Extraversion